WebAssembly/spec/document/core/syntax/types.rst

 Like memories, tables are constrained by limits for their minimum and optionally maximum size.
 The limits are given in numbers of entries.

-The element type |ANYFUNC| is the infinite union of all `function types`.
+The element type |ANYFUNC| is the infinite union of all :ref:`function types <syntax-functype>`.
 A table of that type thus contains references to functions of heterogeneous type.

 .. note::
    In future versions of WebAssembly, additional element types may be introduced.

-.. index:: ! global type, ! mutability, value type
+.. index:: ! global type, ! mutability, value type, global, mutability
    pair: abstract syntax; global type
    pair: abstract syntax; mutability
    pair: global; type